 AP news guide: Nov.
 5 general election in Kentucky

-Here are some key races on Tuesday’s ballot:
+Here are some results from Tuesday’s election:

 SECRETARY OF STATE